yangt1013/SPEINet/README.md

 python LD_detector/choice_dataset_train.py
 ```
 # Sharpness frame detector
-if you want generate the dataset and training Sharpness frame detector, you can run
+if you want generate the dataset and training sharpness frame detector, you can run

 ```bash
 python LD_detector/run_detector.sh
 ```
-if you only want train and test the detector, you can run
+if you only want train and test the detector without generate dataset, you can run

 ```bash
 python /LD_detector_gopros_train.py